ddev/ddev/docs/content/users/install/ddev-installation.md

     sudo apt update && sudo apt upgrade
     ```

     If you previously used `install_ddev.sh` to install DDEV, you can just `sudo rm -f /usr/local/bin/ddev /usr/local/bin/mkcert /usr/local/bin/*ddev_nfs_setup.sh` to remove the previous version.
-If you previously used homebrew to install DDEV, you can just `brew unlink ddev` to get rid of the homebrew version.
+If you previously used Homebrew to install DDEV, you can just `brew unlink ddev` to get rid of the Homebrew version.

     ### Yum/RPM packages for Fedora, RedHat, etc.